It's easy to make costly mistakes when booking travel. I've made too many of them myself.

 Please withhold judgment as I lay my travel sins bare in this travel confessional.

 Overpaying for Flights

 Knowing I could have booked nearly the same flights from my home airport for under $300 was rough – I could have bought two tickets for less than I paid back in 2016.
-Worse yet, just days after we found that first Swiss deal, we clued Thrifty Traveler Premium in on a way to fly to Switzerland in business class for just 50,000 points.
+Worse yet, just days after we found that first Swiss deal, we clued Thrifty Traveler Premium+ members in on a way to fly to SWISS business class for just 50,000 points.